 When they ask me for a healthy food, as I give them what they want, I praise their choice and tell them how important and healthy it is to consume it.
 If what they ask for has lots of sugar, unsaturated fats, and is highly processed then I tell them what harms can it make to their body.
 When they come with me while I am doing grocery shopping, I explain to them how I make my choices.

-When we are out, if my kids ask for packaged, processes foods then I read the labels for them and tell them for example that there is mono sodium or glutamat in this and that it is very bad for us.
+When we are out, if my kids ask for packaged, processed foods then I read the labels for them and tell them for example that there is monosodium or glutamate in this and that it is very bad for us.
 If they have to get something, I offer them healthy alternatives.

 My son asks me whether something is healthy or not and gets my confirmation before putting something in the cart.
 We haven’t yet tested whether this would work while they are with their grandparents.
 Even though my kids don’t ask for them, grandparents might offer them unhealthy foods and my kids might be tempted and consume them.